Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/README.md

 ## Evaluation

-You must publish 4 libraries to NPM.
+To pass this course you must meet the following requirements:

-- String
+- Complete all required assignments
-- Math
+    - String, Math, Date, API Wrapper
-- Date
+    - Each of these should implement continuous integration, unit testing, and be bundled for distributions.
-- API Wrapper
+- Achieve a passing score on the final assessment

-Each of these should implement continuous integration, unit testing, and be bundled for distributions.
+- Actively participate in class and abide by the attendance policy

-You must also score a passing grade on the final assessment.
+- Make up all classwork from all absences

 ## Make School Course Policies
 - [Program Learning Outcomes](https://make.sc/program-learning-outcomes)